Sukhoi Su-57: Other versions

 In 2008, UAC president Alexei Fedorov has said that any decision on applying fifth-generation technologies to produce a smaller fighter (comparable to the F-35) must wait until after the development of the PAK FA is completed.

 A naval version of the Su-57 was proposed for the Project 23000 or Storm supercarrier.
 Models of the aircraft carrier project are showing Su-57 on board, with folding wings and stabilators.
 The Su-57 should be able to use the takeoff ramp as well as the Electromagnetic Aircraft Launch System.
 The draft of the future state armament program (GVP) for 2024–2033 includes the development of a new carrier-based fighter based on the Su-57, albeit with deep modifications.

 The aircraft is used as a testbed for integration with UAVs as well as various subsystems (including weapon, control and navigation systems) being developed for Russia's future sixth-generation combat system, both in manned and unmanned version.
 In January 2019, it was reported the third flyable Su-57 prototype (bort. no 053) is being used for interaction with the Sukhoi S-70 Okhotnik UCAV, and testing of its avionics systems.

-In July 2021, it was officially announced that a two-seater variant of the Su-57 was under development, to be used for training pilots and for ensuring the control of the Sukhoi S-70 Okhotnik UCAV.
-This variant was also mentioned at the Army-2022 forum in August 2022.